masaun/keep-stake-pooling/README.md

 - Keep Stake Pooling is that:
   - set up a system to allow smaller Keep owners to delegate a stake lower than the current minimum Keep stake.
   - It can be combined with others to reach the current minimum stake and run a node.
-  - Previous work similar to this is referenced below.
-Contributions building on said work will also be accepted specifically reducing the min stake amount below 20k into the pool or making it non custodial.
+  - Contributions building on said work will also be accepted specifically reducing the min stake amount below 20k into the pool or making it non custodial.

 &nbsp;